 Absence from Class Due to Illness

-The Student Health and Wellness Center and the Office of the Dean of Student Life do not provide documentation for students who miss individual classes.
-For more detailed information on this policy, please read the PDF Document: Homewood policy on absence from class due to illness.
+The Student Health and Wellness Center and Student Outreach & Support (SOS) do not provide documentation for students who miss individual classes.

 Frequently Asked Questions

 Below are answers to some of the more frequently asked questions regarding student illness and class attendance/participation.

 If your illness is interfering with your ability to meet academic obligations, please visit the SHWC promptly to be evaluated.

 If you will miss class or are unable to complete assignments due to an illness, notify your professor promptly by email.
 This should be done before you miss class unless you are unable (for example, if you are hospitalized or incapacitated).
 If you are unable to notify your professor of a missed class or assignment prior to class, notify your professor as soon as possible.